atom/github/docs/rfcs/XXX-pull-request-review.md

 We decided to switch to an editor-first approach and build the code review experience around an actual TextEditor item with a custom diff view.
 We are breaking free of the dotcom paradigm and leveraging the fact that we are in the context of the user's working directory, where we can easily update code.

 We discussed displaying review summary information in the GitHub panel in a ["Current pull request tile"](https://github.com/atom/github/blob/2ab74b59873c3b5bccac7ef679795eb483b335cf/docs/rfcs/XXX-pull-request-review.md#current-pull-request-tile).
 The current design encapsulates all of the PR information and functionality within a `PullRequestDetailItem`.
 Keeping the GitHub panel free of PR details for a specific PR rids us of the problem of having to keep it updated when the user switches active repos (which can feel jarring).
 This also avoids confusing the user by showing PR details for different PRs (imagine the checked out PR info in the panel and a pane item with PR info for a separate repo).
 We also free up space in the GitHub panel, making it less busy/overwhelming and leaving room for other information we might want to provide there in the future (like associated issues, say).

-We also discussed implementing comment decorations in regular text editors.
-Clicking the "code" (<>) button on a comment was originally to take you to the comment in the corresponding TextEditor file.
-While this is a nice feature to have, we can ship a complete code review experience without it.
-Let's punt on this and tackle it later on.

 <!-- Ongoing --->